 Have you ever had the unfortune of getting out of the hospital and later receiving a medical bill for which you were completely unprepared?
 Even if you have health insurance – which many people in the United States still do not – navigating the ins and outs of medical insurance can be a challenge for even the most well-versed patient.
 New research published in JNCI Cancer Spectrum takes a closer look at this topic in a recent study examining how medical financial hardship and non-medical financial sacrifices among adult cancer survivors is related to health insurance literacy.
+Ultimatelly, adults need to learn about proper financial planning and improve health insurance literacy to help curb the issue.

 The study comes from the American Cancer Society and was headed by Jingxuan Zhao, MPH of the ACS.
 In the study, Zhao and fellow researchers used data from 914 adult cancer survivors who had filled out the 2016 Medical Expenditure Panel Survey Experiences with Cancer self-administered questionnaire.
 The questionnaire is a national survey measuring health insurance literacy in which patients respond to questions such as, "Did you ever have a problem understanding health insurance or medical bills related to your cancer, its treatment, or the lasting effects of that treatment?"
 Other questions related to financial hardship, health insurance coverage, and access to care related to cancer, its treatment, and lasting effects of treatment are also included in the survey.